Product Development Methods: Agile, Scrum, Kanban, Waterfall

 2. They tell us when and what to document

-Once development work on a product begins, managers and owners may not know which documentation is necessary based on their approach and which will simply be resource wastage.
+Once app development company work on a product begins, managers and owners may not know which documentation is necessary based on their approach and which will simply be resource wastage.

 A product development method is a manual to understanding which documentation is relevant based on selected methodology (and why).